mastixstudio/notebooks/README.md

 ### MASTIX Studio

-The calculation library MASTIX Studio **requires a license** and is not included within this repository.
-Anyone interested in using MASTIX Studio should get in touch with us via [info@mastix.se](mailto:info@mastix.se).
+MASTIX Studio **requires a license** and is not included within this repository.
 For additional information about MASTIX Studio, please connect with us on [LinkedIn](https://www.linkedin.com/company/mastix) or reach out to [info@mastix.se](mailto:info@mastix.se).